 At the rear, a large arch frames a vista from the den through a Palladian loggia sheltering outdoor living spaces, and out over the pool and to the open waters beyond.

-The perfect representation of the benefits of waterfront living, this home embraces the Sound while providing a comfortable year-round backdrop for this family’s unfolding story.
+The perfect representation of the benefits of waterfront living, this Long Island home embraces the Sound while providing a comfortable year-round backdrop for this family’s unfolding story.

 Photography by Durston Saylor.